-The administration or recovery of loans, exposures, equivalent receivables, securities and deposits, bonds or other resources specified in article L. 513-2 may be performed only by a credit institution or finance company (société de financement) to which the société de crédit foncier is contractually linked.
+The administration or recovery of loans, exposures, equivalent receivables, securities and deposits, bonds or other resources specified in article L. 513-2 may be performed only by a credit institution or finance company (société de financement) to which the société de crédit foncier is contractually linked or by a loans manager as referred to in article L.54-11-1, without prejudice to the option of outsourcing such management by delegating it to a service provider on the conditions specified by order of the minister for the economy.